PoeAlex/KiCad_Thermal_Sim/README.md

-# Thermal Sim (Bulletproof) — Fast Multi-Layer Copper Thermal Estimator for KiCad
+# KiCad Thermal Sim — Fast Multi-Layer Copper Thermal Estimator for KiCad

-**Thermal Sim (Bulletproof)** is a lightweight KiCad PCB Editor plugin that performs a fast, layout-oriented **heat spreading simulation across all copper layers** (F.Cu…B.Cu including inner layers).
+**KiCad Thermal Sim ** is a lightweight KiCad PCB Editor plugin that performs a fast, layout-oriented **heat spreading simulation across all copper layers** (F.Cu…B.Cu including inner layers).

 This is **not** a full 3D CFD/FEA solver.
 It is intended as a practical engineering tool to quickly answer: